-As professional therapists and family mediators, we benefit from recognizing that we all use the foundational techniques of Normalizing, Mutualizing, Summarizing, and Reframing—among others—to strategically provide clients with what they need most, hope.
+As marriage and family therapists and family mediators, we benefit from recognizing that we all use the foundational techniques of Normalizing, Mutualizing, Summarizing, and Reframing—among others—to strategically provide clients with what they need most, hope.
 We are all investing in reducing family conflict and helping them avoid family court.

-Couples therapists provide hope for a renewed marital relationship and for the clients’ futures together, whereas professional family mediators provide hope for their clients’ redefined relationship as co-parents.
-Working in tandem, therapists and mediators support the healthiest possible outcomes for families, whether through reconciliation or through divorce.
+Family therapy provides hope for a renewed marital relationship and for the clients’ futures together, whereas professional family mediators provide hope for their clients’ redefined relationship as co-parents.
+Working in tandem, marriage counselors and mediators support the healthiest possible outcomes for families, whether through reconciliation or through divorce.

 We light a path of peace and hope for families.